top of page

 Private lender

+The term “private lender” is widely used in the lending market, but not all private lenders operate the same way.
 Some lenders promote low interest rates and fast approvals, yet still rely on institutional funding, bank-style credit processes, and restrictive policies.
 Others operate as true private lenders, making lending decisions based on real-world scenarios rather than rigid models.

-Understanding the difference matters — especially when timing, complexity, or credit history is involved.
+Understanding the difference matters, especially when timing, complexity, or credit history is involved.

 The Misconception Around “Private Lending”

 Many borrowers assume that a private lender is simply a non-bank offering cheaper rates than the majors.
+In reality, many so-called private lenders:

 • Source funds from large institutions or wholesale funders